Stochastic forex system: Pair stochastics with other indicators

 - MACD heading downward below center line

-The good thing about using such a system is that we're using different types of indicators to confirm the trade signals and avoid as many whipsaw signals as possible in the process.
+The good thing about such a system is using different indicators to ensure the trade signals are correct and prevent as many false signals as possible during this process.

 - Stochastic - is a momentum oscillator technical indicator